How the Twenty20 format has 'messed up West Indies cricket'

-Thanks to the T20 leagues, there are obvious reasons to believe chairman of selectors Clive Lloyd, who recently remarked that playing Tests for West Indies no longer seems paramount for players, writes Tony Cozier
+Thanks to the T20 leagues, there are obvious reasons to believe Clive Lloyd, who recently remarked that playing Tests for West Indies no longer seems paramount for players, writes Tony Cozier

 Clive Lloyd leaves no doubt over where he stands on Twenty20 cricket.
 As West Indies were trounced by an innings inside three days in the two Sachin Tendulkar farewell Tests in India in November 2013, the captain through the glory days of the 1980s commented that they "looked drunk on Twenty20".